 Nashville's Diverse Music Scene Makes it a Mecca for Entertainment, Tourism

-> The Zac Brown Brand performs at LP field during the CMA Music Festival, which draws thousands of country music fans each year.
-Learn more about Nashville's very successful music industry
+The Zac Brown Brand performs at LP field during the CMA Music Festival, which draws thousands of country music fans to Nashville, TN each year.

-> It's 8 p.m. on a Saturday in downtown Nashville.
+It's 8 p.m. on a Saturday in downtown Nashville.
 Cowboy-hat-wearing tourists are streaming in and out of the honky-tonks that dot lower Broadway.
 One couple stops to take a picture with the life-sized Elvis Presley statue that permanently stands guard outside Legends Corner, while others drift toward Printer’s Alley.

 This may be the image that most people conjure up when they consider what it means to spend a night in Music City, but that’s not the whole story.

 Certainly, the image of country bands belting out the hits for packed crowds in Tootsie’s and Robert’s is an integral piece of Nashville’s history as a music town.
 But if you widen out just slightly, you might find a hip-hop duo shooting a music video in a warehouse turned art gallery or, even further, the city’s most celebrated local rock band playing a sold-out record release concert at Mercy Lounge.

 There’s a reason why Nashville isn’t called “Country Music City.”
 From the tiniest practice space to the biggest record label (and every publishing house and open mic in between), Nashville is more than a music town – it’s a diverse, self-sustaining music community for fans and artists alike.